-Places will be allocated up to the pupil Admission Number (AN) for The Roundhill Academy which is 150 pupils in the normal year of entry (Year 7).
+Places will be allocated up to the Published Admission Number (PAN) for The Roundhill Academy which is 150 pupils in the normal year of entry (Year 7).
 The Trust will not refuse admission where there are fewer applications than places.
 If there are more applications than places priority will be given to children whose parents applied on time, in the order given at section 7.